CatchTheTornado/llm-pdf-ocr-anonimizer/README.md

 # Safely send privacy-critical documents to LLM

 This tool uses in-browser **Tesseract OCR** to extract text from images.

-Then it anonymizes it by removing or **PII (Personally Identitable Information)** so you can safely send it to ChatGPT.
+Then, it anonymizes it by removing or **PII (Personally Identitable Information)** so you can safely send it to ChatGPT.
+What is cool you might use it for example to scan PDF documents before using them with non-multimodal LLMS (Ollama ...).

 In this example we do use ChatGPT to enhance and fix Tesseract issues as well.
 This is a PoC project intended to be used for privacy-critical LLM cases, like health data etc.